Tuurlijk/docker-local/Readme.md

 Server token

 *This option is commented out by default because you are better of setting it globally in your shell environment.*

-### CONFIGURATION_ROOT
-The relative path to the configuration folder.
-If you copy the .env and docker-compose.yml file to your project root, you can point to this configuration folder.
-This way you will not pollute your project with the configuration files (besides docker-compose.yml and .env).

-### PROJECT_ROOT
-The path to the root of your project.
-The default nginx.conf expects a `Web` folder in your project root which is the website root.
-You can change the nginx configuration in `.docker/web/default.conf`

 ## Fixing permissions
 The most important thing here is to set up the proper permissions inside the containers so that nginx can read and php-fpm can read and write files.